Foreign policy of the first Trump administration: The Trump administration

 According to a poll conducted by the SSRS, approximately 70% of Americans find that the federal investigation into Russia's efforts to influence the 2016 presidential election in the US should be able to look into President Donald Trump's finances.
-60% of those polled view this as a serious matter that should be fully investigated, and it was recorded that 38% view it as a way to discredit the Presidency of Donald Trump.
-In an approximate two-to-one margin, those polled disapprove of the way the President is dealing the Russian investigation.
-According to the book The Madman Theory by CNN anchor Jim Sciutto, Susan M. Gordon the former Principal Deputy Director of National Intelligence stated that Trump downplayed Russian interference in the 2016 Presidential election and refused to devote the necessary resources to defend against it in the future.
+60% of those polled view this as a serious matter that should be fully investigated, and it was recorded that 38% view it as a way to discredit the presidency of Donald Trump.
+In an approximate two-to-one margin, those polled disapprove of the way the president is dealing with the Russian investigation.
+According to the book The Madman Theory by CNN anchor Jim Sciutto, Susan M. Gordon, the former principal deputy director of national intelligence, stated that Trump downplayed Russian interference in the 2016 presidential election and refused to devote the necessary resources to defend against it in the future.
 She went on to say that Trump had a "disproportionate affection for Russia".

 On August 2, 2017, Trump signed into law the Countering America's Adversaries Through Sanctions Act (CAATSA), which imposed new sanctions on Russia.

 As president, Trump continued to advocate for U.S.-Russia cooperation against the Islamic State terror organization.
-At his first direct meeting and encounter with Russian President Vladimir Putin, he approved a collaborative plan for a limited cease-fire in the Syrian civil war.
+At his first direct meeting and encounter with Russian president Vladimir Putin, he approved a collaborative plan for a limited cease-fire in the Syrian civil war.